 Erosion of tooth enamel

 The most commonly seen problem related to recurrent vomiting is the erosion, or breaking down, of tooth enamel.
 The tooth enamel is the protective outer layer of the teeth.
 Vomit contains gastric (stomach) acid and repeated purging eventually wears away an individual’s tooth enamel.
 This usually occurs on the inner surface of the front teeth within the first six months of regular vomiting.
 Over time the erosion on the front of the teeth may become noticeable, and teeth will often appear thin, yellow, shiny and even transparent near the tips.
 Tooth erosion is experienced by nearly 89% of individuals with bulimia; it may also be evident in individuals with anorexia.
-Erosion of the tooth enamel is commonly detected by dentist and dental hygienists because the inside and outside surface of the teeth is closely inspected during a routine examination.
+Erosion of the tooth enamel is commonly detected by a dentist and dental hygienists because the inside and outside surface of the teeth is closely inspected during a routine examination.

 Children and teenagers with eating disorders sometimes complain of tooth sensitivity.
 Hypersensitivity to hot and cold temperatures is often a result of the erosion of tooth enamel.
 With the protective barrier of enamel wearing away, the inner layer of the tooth can become exposed.
-In extreme cases the pulp can be exposed and cause infection, discoloration, or even pulp death.
+In extreme cases, the pulp can be exposed and cause infection, discoloration, or even pulp death.
 The results of enamel erosion can cause brushing the teeth, drinking a glass of water, or even taking a deep breath through the mouth can become extremely painful.

 Soft Palate Damage and Salivary Gland Enlargement

 Teenagers with bulimia will often stick fingers or foreign objects down their throats to induce vomiting following a binge episode.
 As a result, redness, scratches and cuts often appear inside the mouth, especially on the upper surface commonly referred to as the ‘soft palate’.
-This type of damage is a warning sign for Dr. Rubin and his staff, because healthy daily behaviors rarely cause harm to this area.
+This type of damage is a warning sign for Dr. Rubin and his staff because healthy daily behaviors rarely cause harm to this area.
 Also, soft palate damage along with cuts or bruises on the knuckles is often seen together.
 This is a result of the teenager’s teeth placing pressure on the skin while attempting to purge.
 Finally, a frequent binge and purge cycle can cause an enlargement of the salivary glands, a symptom that can be particularly bothersome for individuals with bulimia.
 The salivary glands may swell, causing the jaw to widen and appear squarer.
 Lips can become reddened, dry and cracked, and the teen may also experience chronic dry mouth.

 Treatment of Oral Health Consequences from Eating Disorders